Fabri-D/MythGenerator/README.md

 # 🐉 MythGenerator

-**MythGenerator** is a text-generation AI project designed to create original mythological narratives based on user prompts.
+**MythGenerator** is a domain-specific GPT-2 text generation system fine-tuned to produce original mythological narratives from structured prompts.

-The system was trained using a curated dataset of mythological creatures from multiple cultures around the world, allowing it to generate fictional myths inspired by ancient traditions, folklore structures, and symbolic motifs.
+The model was trained on a curated dataset of mythological entities across multiple cultures and then deployed as a standalone inference application with a graphical interface.

 > ⚠️ All AI-generated content is fictional.